Intel oneAPI

 15. How do I purchase a license for Intel?

--Our Sales Desk (sales@pscad.com) can sell a single-named user license.
+-Our Sales Desk (sales@pscad.com) can sell a named-user license.

 -Or, a license for Named-User or Teams can be purchased online from Intel.
 Refer to this article to review options during the purchase procedure.